pip-services/pip-services-docs/content/en/golang/commons/validate/map_schema.md

 ### Description

-The MapSchema class provides you with a schema to validate maps
+The MapSchema class provides you with a schema to validate maps.

 ### Constructors

 #### NewMapSchemaWithRules
-Creates a new instance of validation schema and sets its values.
+Creates a new instance of a validation schema and sets its values.
 See [IValidationRule](../ivalidation_rule), [TypeCode](../convert/type_code)

 > NewMapSchemaWithRules(keyType interface{}, valueType interface{}, required bool, rules [][IValidationRule](../ivalidation_rule)) [*MapSchema]()

-- **keyType**: interface{} - a type of map keys.
+- **keyType**: interface{} - type of map keys.
 Null means that keys may have any type.
-- **valueType**: interface{} - a type of map values.
+- **valueType**: interface{} - type of map values.
 Null means that values may have any type.
 - **required**: bool - (optional) true to always require non-nil values.
-- **rules**: [][IValidationRule](../ivalidation_rule) - (optional) a list with validation rules.
+- **rules**: [][IValidationRule](../ivalidation_rule) - (optional) list with validation rules.

 #### NewMapSchema
-Creates a new instance of validation schema and sets its values.
+Creates a new instance of a validation schema and sets its values.

 > NewMapSchema(keyType interface{}, valueType interface{}) [*MapSchema]()

-- **keyType**: interface{} - a type of map keys.
+- **keyType**: interface{} - type of map keys.
 Null means that keys may have any type.
-- **valueType**: any - a type of map values.
+- **valueType**: any - type of map values.
 Null means that values may have any type.

 ### Methods